 Stephan is an active teacher in clarinets, saxophones and chamber music at the Academy of Arts, Knokke-Heist, Belgium and in the Netherlands.
 Also here he is gaining a reputation with his special approach: “Learning music brain efficiently: balancing cognition, psychomotorics and affection”.
 Worldwide he is in demand for master classes and workshops covering many aspects of musicianship.

-International Respresentative Board Director of the International Clarinet Association: these organizations strives to unite clarinet players beyond country, cultural, social and language boarders and of course collaborate with clarinet associations worldwide.
+Stephan is President of the European Clarinet Association: this organisation strives to unite clarinet players beyond country, cultural, social and language boarders and of course collaborate with clarinet associations worldwide.
 He is a Selmer Paris Artist and D'Addario Woodwind Artist.